 He also serves as CEO of Aquaponics Design Company (ADC), a business specializing in the design and construction of high-end self-sustaining indoor/outdoor aquaponics gardens – with a portion of all projects donated directly to Koya Project.

-A Wildcat from the University of Arizona, Shafi has experience in a diverse range of verticals including: advertising, government technology, branding, marketing, sports media, public relations, psychology, biology, research, business development, corporate partnerships and hospitality.
+Shafi has experience in a diverse range of verticals including: biology, psychology, government technology, advertising, branding, sports media, public relations, research, business development, corporate partnerships and hospitality.

 Fluent in Bengali and a student of Spanish, Shafi is dedicated to expanding Koya Project’s outreach worldwide.

 He has served as Vice President of Agriculture in Aquaponics technology company,

 Edenworks Inc., in Brooklyn (New York, USA) from 2015 to 2018.
 Currently, he is Senior